Caiyangxiao/caiyangxiao.github.io/_pages/cv.md

 Project experience
 ======
 * Nov.
-2024 – March 2025: Research Assistant (Wuhan, China)
+2024 – Now: Research Assistant (Wuhan, China)
   _Knowledge-Based Multi-Agent Framework for Automated Software Architecture Design_
   * Formed the dataset and labelled the data
-  * Participated in the design and refinement of the knowledge-based multi-agent framework and its workflow
+  * Participated in the design and improvement of the knowledge-based multi-agent framework and its workflow
+  * Added memory mechanism to the knowledge-based multi-agent framework

 * June.
 2023 – Sept.
 2023: Client Development Intern (Beijing, China)
   _<b>Intern at</b>: Beijing Dajia Internet Information Technology (Kuaishou) Co., Ltd., China_